LSSTDESC/CLMM/CONTRIBUTING.md

 	conda install pip  # need pip to install everything else necessary for clmm conda install ipython # need to have the ipython tied to this environment conda install -c conda-forge firefox  # Need a browser to view jupyter notebooks
-	conda install jupyter # need to have jupyter notebook tied to this environment, you can then see the environment in jupyter.nersc.gov
 ```

 You can now go through the steps in the Requirements section of README.md.
 Note, you'll need to separately install cluster-toolkit in the current version of CLMM.
 Since cluster-toolkit has a gsl dependency, you'll also need gsl.